PRO-021, Version 2.0, 10 June 2021

 The following Museum policies and procedures include provision for complaints, claims, feedback or enquiries which may be managed in accordance with these procedures:

-- Assistance animal access guidelines and procedures (PRO-008)
+- Assistance animal and disability aid guidelines and procedures (PRO-008)

 - Client Service Charter